abalkin/ltdf/README.rst

 Pickle size
 --------------
 Pickle sizes for the ``datetime.datetime`` and ``datetime.time`` objects will not change.
-The ``first`` flag will be encoded in the first bit of the 4th byte of the ``datetime.datetime`` pickle payload or the 1st byte of the datetime.time.
-In the `current implementation`_ these bytes are used to store hour value (0-23) and the first bit is always 0.
+The ``first`` flag will be encoded in the first bit of the 5th byte of the ``datetime.datetime`` pickle payload or the 2nd byte of the datetime.time.
+In the `current implementation`_ these bytes are used to store minute value (0-59) and the first bit is always 0.
 Note that ``first=True`` will be encoded as 0 in the first bit and ``first=False`` as 1.
 (This change only affects pickle format.
 In C implementation, the "first" member will get a full byte to store the actual boolean value.)

+We chose the minute byte to store the the "first" bit because this choice preserves the natural ordering.

 .. _current implementation: https://hg.python.org/cpython/file/d3b20bff9c5d/Include/datetime.h#l17